Isn’t it frustrating?

 But you’re letting them know that they’re supported, heard and valued.
 You’re building a mutually respectful relationship — and raising a respectful child, too.

 By applying these tips, you’ll raise children who respect you

 The tips in this article are all simple things you can start practising today.

 Of course, it’s impossible to implement all the tips right away.

-Choose one or two items from the list and try it out this week.
+Choose a couple of items from the list and try them out this week.
 The following week, try out one or two additional tips.

 Over time, you’ll see huge changes.